aryxn1233/stox/README.md

 Python: The core language for the trading logic, data processing, and API interactions.

 Financial Libraries (e.g., Pandas, NumPy): For data manipulation and analytical calculations.

-Trading/Brokerage APIs (e.g., CCXT, Alpaca-py): For connecting to exchanges/brokers and executing trades.

 Web Framework (e.g., Flask, FastAPI): For building RESTful APIs to communicate with the frontend.